 Alibaba Cloud OSS:

-The following table lists the interfaces supported by Alibaba Cloud OSS.
+The following table describes the interfaces supported by Alibaba Cloud OSS.

 NFS: The version must be NFS 3 or later.